D.P. Abhushan Limited achieves another milestone - migrates to Main Board of NSE | Business

-The stock of the Company has given a return of around 360% to its shareholders in last 3 years.
+The stock of the Company has given a return of around 360 per cent to its shareholders in last 3 years.
 The IPO of the Company was brought by Hem Securities Limited (Lead Manager to the Issue) in Oct.
 2017.
-The Market Capitalization of the Company at the time of IPO in 2017 was Rs.
-62 Crores which has now gone over to Rs.
-280 crores in just 3 years.
-Commenting on this development, Mr. Santosh Kataria, Whole Time Director, D.P.
-Abhushan, said: "I am very delighted to announce that our Company has successfully migrated from the NSE Emerge platform to the NSE Main Board.
+The Market Capitalization of the Company at the time of IPO in 2017 was Rs 62 crores which has now gone over to Rs 280 crores in just 3 years.
+"I am very delighted to announce that our Company has successfully migrated from the NSE Emerge platform to the NSE Main Board.
 This opportunity will create better visibility for the Company to reach out to a wider investor community.
 The migration bears a testimony to our performance and client confidence.
-Our Company has grown significantly since listing on the SME platform, and we believe we are ready for this larger platform that would not only provide us greater visibility in the market, but also enable us to achieve new and higher benchmarks.
+Our Company has grown significantly since listing on the SME platform, and we believe we are ready for this larger platform that would not only provide us greater visibility in the market, but also enable us to achieve new and higher benchmarks," said Santosh Kataria, Whole Time Director, D.P.
+Abhushan, while commenting on this development

 - READ MORE ON: